Enterprise Single Sign-On Playbook

 Federation vs Direct Enablement Comparison

-Figure 5 highlights the potentially redundant effort for each application to accept users and/or credentials from different groups using the direct enablement method.
-Figure 6 depicts the reduced complexity of an identity federation.
+Figure 5 highlights the potentially redundant effort for each application to accept users and/or credentials from different groups using the direct enablement method, which often results in fragmented security policies and manual overhead.
+Figure 6 depicts the reduced complexity of an identity federation, where the Enterprise SSO service acts as a centralized gateway governed by the MUR to streamline access across the agency.

 Figure 5: Direct Enablement with Overlapping Configuration Efforts